MilanStaffehl/TNG-Cluster-paper/README.md

-# Master thesis: cold gas in galaxy clusters
+# Master thesis: cool gas in galaxy clusters

-This repository contains the source code for my master thesis about cold gas in galaxy clusters at the ITA (University Heidelberg).
+This repository contains the source code for my master thesis about cool gas in galaxy clusters at the ITA (University Heidelberg).

 ## Prerequisites